Vaccinations

 During pregnancy, your immune system (the body’s natural defence) is weakened to protect the pregnancy.
 This can mean you’re less able to fight off infections.
 As the baby grows, you may be unable to breathe as deeply, increasing the risk of infections such as pneumonia.

-These changes can raise the risk from flu: pregnant women are more likely to get flu complications than women who are not pregnant and are more likely to be admitted to hospital.
-Having the flu vaccine means you’re less likely to get flu.
+These changes can raise the risk of flu: pregnant women are more likely to get flu complications than women who are not pregnant and are more likely to be admitted to hospital.
+Having the flu vaccine means you’re less likely to get the flu.

 Find out more about the flu jab on the NHS's flu webpage.